(Presentations were created using the InsMark Illustration System.)

 InsMark’s Referral Resources

->

-> If you would like assistance with any InsMark illustration, contact any of the Referral Resources listed below.
+If you would like assistance with any InsMark illustration, contact any of the Referral Resources listed below.
 All are InsMark Agency Platinum Power Producers®, and they are highly skilled at running InsMark software and can help you using your choice of insurance company.
-Mention my name when you talk to one of our Referral Resources as they have promised to take special care of my readers, and none of them require a commission split.
-My only request is if a Referral Resource helps you get the sale that you place at least that case through them.
+Mention my name when you talk to one of our Referral Resources as they have promised to take special care of my readers.

->

-> - Brian Manderscheid at LifePro Financial Services in San Diego, CA.
+- Brian Manderscheid at LifePro Financial Services in San Diego, CA.

 - Paula Smude at Jonathan Hind Financial Group in White Bear Lake, MN.